datsoftlyngby/soft2017fall-business-intelligence-teaching-material/assignments/assignment_5/README.md

 ## Part 5
 Now imagine you are a new Hackernews user with the only goal in life to reach 1000 points.

-Does your model tell you anything about what it takes to get 1000 points?
-And if so, how accurate is that prediction?
+Write four lines: Does your model tell you anything about what it takes to get 1000 points?
+If so, what does it take?

+Write two lines: How accurate is that prediction?
+And how can it be made more accurate?